MultiSafepay/docs/content/my-account/manage-account/site-id-api-key-secure-code.md

     - /faq/api/generate-your-api-key
     - /faq/api/generating-your-api-key
 ---
-## Account API key
-Your MultiSafepay account API key is automatically generated when your account is created.
-To retrieve it, email <sales@multisafepay.com>

-## Website API key, site ID, and secure code
-To view the site ID, API key, and secure code for a specific website:
+To view the site ID, API key, and secure code for a website:

 1. Sign in to your [live](https://merchant.multisafepay.com) or [test](https://testmerchant.multisafepay.com) MultiSafepay dashboard.